We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Using OxiClean for Major Stains on Clothes:

-- Mix OxiClean (fill between line 2 and 4 per 1 gallon of water) with warm water in a tub or bucket.
+- Mix OxiClean (fill between lines 2 and 4 per 1 gallon of water) with warm water in a tub or bucket.

 - Submerge heavily stained clothing.